-Research studies on risk factors for ASD require large sample sizes to disentangle the many possible genetic and environmental factors that contribute to and help explain ASD.
+Another approach for studying risk factors for ASD requires large sample sizes to disentangle the many possible genetic and environmental factors that contribute to and help explain ASD and the frequently cooccurring conditions.
 For other complex disorders, large DNA collections, i.e. >20,000 samples, have been necessary to detect the full genetic risk architecture.
 There are no genetic repositories of this size for ASD.
 Similarly, large birth cohort studies in which biological samples have been collected throughout pregnancy and early postnatal life may be essential for detecting the interplay of environmental exposures and genetic factors that lead to ASD.
-As a complement to these large-scale studies, research on critical high-risk sub-populations (e.g., subsequent pregnancies in families with ASD, those with elevated exposure to specific environmental factors, older parents) could provide leverage in identifying genetic and environmental risk factors.
+As a complement to these large-scale studies, research on critical sub-populations that may be at higher risk could provide leverage in identifying genetic and environmental risk factors.